Investment Banking vs Management Consulting: How to Decide

 Work-Life Balance and Lifestyle

 The lifestyle differences between banking and consulting significantly impact daily experience and long-term sustainability.
+This is often the deciding factor for candidates who are torn between the two paths.

 Working Hours